Okami-/sass-workshop/_posts/2014-05-14-installing-sass.md

 <p>For Linux and OS X folks, depending on your setup, you may or may not need to install gems under the sudo user.
 For example, if you are using RVM, you won't need to install your gems under the sudo user.</p>

-<p>For Sass/Compas to run on your computer ruby is needed, and for this version git also.</p>
+<p>For Sass/Compas to run on your computer ruby is also needed.</p>

 ###OSX
 <ol>